jackanakin/solid/README.md

 ### 8.1 Chain of Responsibility
 `Allows to pass requests along a chain of handlers, then each handler decides either to process the request or to pass it to the next handler in the chain`

-Usefull when the program is expected to process different kinds of requests in various ways, but the exact types of requests and their sequences are unknown beforehand.<br/>
-When it’s essential to execute several handlers in a particular order or when the set of handlers and their order are supposed to change at runtime.<br/>
+Chain of Responsibility passes a request sequentially along a dynamic chain of potential receivers until one of them handles it.
+A request may go unprocessed and client may not know it<br/>
 Each handler knows the next one and passes the request object.<br/>

-A request may go unprocessed and client may not know it<br/>
+Usefull when:<br/>
+The program is expected to process different kinds of requests in various ways, but the exact types of requests and their sequences are unknown beforehand.<br/>
+It’s essential to execute several handlers in a particular order or when the set of handlers and their order are supposed to change at runtime.<br/>

 Examples: javax.servlet.Filter